JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 - a `firstname` which is a mandatory column/field,
 - an optional `lastname` field, so you can leave this blank if you want.

+#### Commands to setup a new database

-In case you want to use another database, say just SQLite for some local developement test:
+In case you want to use another database, say you want a simple SQLite setup for some local developement test:

 I added two commands in the flask CLI to setup the database.
 But for Postgres this is not needed because the container sets it up already.